rontechswerve/falling-pickaxe/README.md

 Extra details about when a MegaTNT appears in the game:

-- New subscribers are detected by periodically polling YouTube for the channel's subscriber count.
-When an increase is detected the game appends an entry to the `mega_tnt_queue` (the string `"New Subscriber"`) and the MegaTNT will be spawned when the queues are processed.
+- Instagram chat messages that contain `megatnt` enqueue a MegaTNT with the chatter’s display name, message, and avatar attached.
 - Queue processing happens every `QUEUES_POP_INTERVAL_SECONDS` (see `default.config.json` / `config.json`).
-Polling frequency for YouTube is controlled by `YT_POLL_INTERVAL_SECONDS`.
+Polling frequency for Instagram is controlled by `INSTAGRAM_POLL_INTERVAL_SECONDS`.
-- Requirements for automatic MegaTNT spawning: `CHAT_CONTROL` must be `true`, a valid `live_chat_id` and `CHANNEL_ID` must be configured so the game can read subscriber counts.
-- The queued owner name is currently the literal string `"New Subscriber"` (not the subscriber's username).
-You can change this behavior in code if you want actual usernames used.
 - You can also spawn a MegaTNT manually in-game by pressing the `M` key — this spawns immediately (no queue).
 - MegaTNTs use a larger explosion radius, detonate automatically ~4 seconds after spawn, and trigger a stronger camera shake.